When does a boiler need replacing? – Ten signs to look for

 So, the time to replace an ageing boiler is when it’s showing signs of failure, not when it’s already broken and you’re desperately in need of heat.

 So after all this, does your boiler really need replacing?

 You need to be able to trust your service engineer.

-We have all heard tales of engineers on site looking for short term work by inventing issues.
-At Kimptons, we aim for a life long relationship.
-We will advise you honestly, so you can budget for replacement and establish a sensible programme for planned and preventative maintenance.
+We have all heard tales of engineers on-site looking for short term work by inventing issues.
+At Kimpton, we aim for life long relationships.
+We will advise you honestly, so you can budget for replacement – even if it’s three or four years in the future – to establish a sensible programme for planned and preventative maintenance.

-If your commercial boiler is ticking any or all of the above boxes, call us now for an honest assessment of what the real issue is and to plan a sensible route forward.«Back to Blog
+If your commercial boiler is ticking any or all of the above boxes, call us now for an honest assessment of what the real issue is and to plan a sensible route forward.